Requirements to Becoming a Foster Parent

 - A criminal, child protective services/licensing background check will be run on household members age 16 and older;

 - Participate in home visits.
 A licensing worker will visit your home to determine that environmental health and safety standards are met; and

 - Obtain required military permission if you reside on a military installation.

 When a criminal history record of the foster parent or any other person age 16 and older who lives in the home reveals a charge or conviction of a barrier crime, the foster parent may request a variance by completing a background variance request application and providing requested supporting documentation.

 Meeting the Criminal Justice Clearance Requirement in Alaska for Foster Care

 Questions and Answers

 Why is Fingerprinting Necessary?

-- To ensure the child’s care and safety in out-of-home care.
+- To ensure the safety of children in out-of-home care.